rainforestapp/rainforest-orb/README.md

 --- | --- | ---
 `default` | Run against our global crowd of testers.
 `automation` | Run against our automation agent. | - Automation is enabled for your account.<br />- All tests in the run group are written in Rainforest Test Language (RTL).<br />- No tests use a Plain Language action.
+`automation_and_crowd` | Run against our automation agent where possible, fall back to the crowd of testers. | - Automation and mixed runs are enabled for your account.
 `on_premise_crowd` | Run against your internal testers. | - On-premise is enabled for your account.
 #### Default behavior
 If no `crowd` parameter is passed in, the created run will run against the run group's default crowd.